Wyoming Medicaid Long Term Care Eligibility for 2023

 4. Asset Limitations (Exempt vs. Available) – Medicaid divides assets into two categories: Exempt and Available.
 Exempt assets are specifically designated under the rules, and ownership of an exempt asset by the applicant will not result in a denial of benefits.
 If an asset is not listed as exempt then it needs to be liquidated and applied toward the costs of nursing home care before the applicant can receive Medicaid benefits.
 The state has a look back period of 5 years with a penalty for people who sell assets below fair market price, transfer assets to others, or give money and property away.
 Basically, all money and property, and any item that can be valued and turned into cash, is a countable asset unless it is listed as exempt.

-Exempt Assets for an applicant in Wyoming include:
+Exempt Assets in 2023 for an applicant in Wyoming include:

 i. $2,000 or less in cash/non-exempt assets if single.
 If married and both spouses need nursing home level of care, the limit is raised to $3,000.